Another long, sweltering hot summer in the Lou is making us desperate for autumn’s cool embrace.

-We’ve compiled our top 5 picks for the best patios around St. Louis where you and your family can kick-back and catch up.
+We’ve compiled our top 5 picks for the best patios around St. Louis where you and your family can kick-back on teak furniture and catch up.
 So what criteria helped us choose these topnotch treasures?
 We’ve broken it down into three categories:

 With those factors as guarantees, these are the patios that made the final cut.
 In no particular order (except to entice) and without further ado, here are our finalists:

 There’s something really special about serving a Schnitzel sandwich on a slab of wood instead of a plate.
 Urban Chestnut in the Grove knows how to make uncommonly consumed foods, like Poutine and Brandade Beignets, fun for the whole family to feast on.
 For the adults, the award winning brews flow mightily at a decent price.
 For the kids, there’s plenty of space on picnic-style tables outdoors underneath stringing Edison light bulbs so they don’t feel confined to a stuffy, swanky setting.

 It’s comfortable and casual.
 You’re perched just above Manchester Road as passersby peruse the endless shops all located within walking distance, like CQ Custom Designs or Bag Lady Handbag Boutique.
 Another perk?
 None of the food on the menu is priced over $15 (we checked).